-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 If so, you aren’t alone.

-According to the survey, 46 percent of writers edit their own work.
+According to the survey, 41% of writers edit their own work.

-Another 30 percent informally showcase it to one or two people.
+Another 28% informally showcase it to one or two people.

-Only 24 percent of writers have a formal editor.
+Only 22% of writers have a formal editor.

 And guess what?
-Those that use one or more formal editors report 50 percent better results.
+Those that use one or more formal editors report 38% better results.

 Bad grammar and sloppy editing can damage your credibility and even hinders your likelihood of being promoted and accelerating job advancement.